freenas/freenas-docs/userguide/system.rst

 applied with the :guilabel:`Manual Update` button.
 After obtaining the update file, click :guilabel:`Manual Update` and choose a location to temporarily store the file on the %brand% system.
-Use the file browser to locate the update file, then enter the SHA256 checksum to verify that the file has not been corrupted.
-Finally, click :guilabel:`Apply Update` to apply.
+Use the file browser to locate the update file, then click :guilabel:`Apply Update` to apply.

 #ifdef truenas